4 Layered Banoffee Cheesecake

 - Requires: A food processor, cake ring, pallet knife, chopping board and chef’s knife

-- Little Tip: When Making raw cakes, alway use a bottomless cake ring to make it easier to get it out of the ring.
-With these you can just slide it off and over the top!
+- Little Tip: When making raw cakes, always use a bottomless cake ring to make it easier to get it out of the ring.
+With this you can just slide it off and over the top!

 Buckwheat and almond cake base:

 - 2 tablespoons lucuma powder (optional)